Bubobubobubobubo/sardine/docs/configuration.md

 ### SuperDirt config file

 The `default_superdirt.scd` is your default `SuperDirt` configuration.
 You must edit it manually if you are willing to load more audio samples, change your audio outputs or add anything that you need on the SuperCollider side.
 The `synths` folder is a repository for your `SynthDefs` file.
-Each synthesizer should be saved in its own file and will be loaded automatically at boot-time.
+Each synthesizer should be saved in its own file and will be loaded automatically at boot time.

+!!! important "How to tweak the SuperDirt file"
 	The [SuperDirt](https://github.com/musikinformatik/SuperDirt) repository is a good place to start, especially the `hacks/` folder that will teach you how to edit and configure *SuperDirt* to your liking.

+!!! note "Editing the SuperDirt file directly from the terminal"
 	If you know how to work with text files from the terminal using `vim` or `nano`, there is a command available to open the default *SuperDirt* configuration file: `sardine-config-superdirt`.
 It will open up the file using `$EDITOR`.
 Be sure to configure it beforehand!

-Here is an example of me adding more audio samples to play with:
+Here is an example showing of how to load more audio samples to play with:

 ```supercollider
 (